Jamaican Style Slow-Cooked Curry Lamb with Okra & Potatoes

 1/4tsp of nutmeg

-Serve the dish with a drizzle of lemon, chopped thyme, rice and some Jamaican beer.
-Enjoy!
+5. Garnish the dish with a drizzle of lemon and chopped thyme, and serve it alongside some rice and Jamaican beer.
+Enjoy this flavourful and satisfying meal!